pulp-platform/nemo/README.md

 # Example
 - MNIST post-training quantization: https://colab.research.google.com/drive/1AmcITfN2ELQe07WKQ9szaxq-WSu4hdQb

+# Documentation
+Full documentation for NEMO is under development (see `doc` folder).
+You can find a technical report covering the deployment-aware quantization methodology here: https://arxiv.org/abs/2004.05930

 # License
 NEMO is released under Apache 2.0, see the LICENSE file in the root of this repository for details.